What is the Community Mental Health Program?

 The Community Mental Health Program is a structured approach to give people access to psychological assessment and evidence-informed, outcome-focused treatment.
 The WSIB and the Ontario Psychological Association (OPA) collaborated in developing the program.

-The program will be delivered by psychologists registered in the WSIB’s Community Mental Health Network (see section on network below).
+The program is delivered by psychologists registered in the Community Mental Health Network.
 For the purposes of the program, the term “psychologist” is used to describe members of the College of Psychologists of Ontario, which includes psychological associates.
 The program includes an intake and pre-authorization phase, an initial assessment, treatment provided within pre-authorized treatment blocks, and associated fees.
 Assessments and progress are documented with the Community Mental Health Program Assessment Form (PDF) and the Community Mental Health Program Progress Form (PDF) respectively.

 What is the intake and pre-authorization phase?